pramnora/Linode/README.md

  ## CONCLUSION

- I do not have any regrets at all about going and signing up with, Linode.
+ I do not have any regrets at all about going and signing up with the 'cloud provider', Linode.
- Their online service is pretty straight forwards/and, therefore, easy to use...;
+ Their online service is really pretty straight forwards/and, therefore, easy to use...;
+ -(some of these other 'cloud providers': Amazon AWS/Azure/Google/-etc. there offerings seem to be really 'complex'...in direct comparison?!)-
- also, comes with a lot of online documention in the form of both...
+ also, the Linode site itself, offers a lot of online documention in the form of both...

  - help files
  - YouTube channel help/(videos)